Desert Divorce Mediation Services

 Afternoon Canyon, by Palm Desert, CA, Artist Birgitta Kappe

-Why Might Mediation Be A Good Alternative to Family Court?
+Why Might Mediation Be A Good Alternative to a Family Court Judge?

 Standards of Practice and Qualifications for Family Mediators